bsocaciu/Hyperlinker/README.md

 - 0.0.1:
 	* uploaded the project :)

+- 0.0.2:
+	* added checkbox selection for backslash autocompletion
+	* added actionlistener on the code textfield --> open link on enter key-press

 ##Rules (for pull requests)

 - Every method and class (except for getter, setters, maybe toString's ...) from this project has a javadoc and I intend to keep it that way.